 As is the problem with modern society, there are just so many options available to us that for a lot of us, it can lead to decision paralysis.
 We simply can’t make up our minds, and thus we become stuck.
 You might also know this as overchoice or the paradox of choice.

-According to Psychology Today, research shows that if you have an abundance of options before you, you’ll end up less satisfied with your final decision than if you’d had fewer options to begin with.
-I would hypothesis that with more options comes more doubt about if you made the right choice.
+According to Psychology Today, research shows that if you have an abundance of options before you, you’ll end up less satisfied with your final decision than if you’d had fewer options, to begin with.
+I would hypothesise that with more options comes more doubt about if you made the right choice.

 This one only really bothers me when it comes to food unless I’m craving something particular, as I find it hard to pick something to eat.
-I have a weird relationship with food (My Relationship With Food), and I can struggle to eat food I’m not craving, which results in an unsatisfactory eating experience.
+I have a weird relationship with food (Did Poor Mental Health Cause My Unhealthy Relationship With Food?), and I can struggle to eat food I’m not craving, which results in an unsatisfactory eating experience.
 I use to just starve myself until I craved something, then eat.
 But I can’t do that now I have reactive hypoglycaemia.

 Worry too much about what others think

 We all like external validation, and to a certain degree that’s fine, we’re social creatures after all.
 But it becomes a problem when external validation is more important than our internal validation.
 When what others think of you is more important than what you think of yourself.
 People-pleasers will be much too familiar with this one.

 This is me all day, 100%, no 1000%.
 It’s the bane of my life.
 It drives my anxiety disorders, my depression, and ruins my quality of life.
 That’s what a childhood full of racist abuse will do to you.